Niema-Lab/Government-Wayback/README.md

 # Government-Wayback
-Repository storing links to Wayback Machine for government pages
+Repository storing links to Wayback Machine for government pages.
+This repository does not imply endorsement by any government agencies, and all materials are attributed to their respective government agencies.
+The website snapshots we provide links to are stored on the [Wayback Machine](https://web.archive.org/), which is an initiative of the [Internet Archive](https://archive.org/).